sillerud/move-integrasjonspunkt/pages/veiledning/selfhelp_typical_errors.md

 ### ErrorId 6.
 UserId 0
 ```
-message Could not get list of available files from Altinn formidlingstjeneste.
+Could not get list of available files from Altinn formidlingstjeneste.
 Reason: Reason: An exception happened when trying to authenticate the system .
 LocalizedErrorMessage: An exception happened when trying to authenticate the system .
 ErrorId: 6.
 UserId: 0
 ```

 Typisk pga brukernamn/passord feil.
 Muligens white spaces